michael-milette/moodle-filter_filtercodes/README.md

 * {thisurl} : The complete URL of the current page.
 * {thisurl_enc} : The complete encoded URL of the current page.
 * {urlencode}{/urlencode} : URL encodes any content between the tages.
+* {rawurlencode}{/rawurlencode} : URL encodes any content between the tages according to RFC 3986.
 * {referer} : Referring URL
 * {protocol} : http or https
 * {referrer} : Alias of {referer}